Search

 monodisperse emulsion droplets

-Thanks to the success of AutoMonoDroplet project, we are now able to automatize the production of specific-size droplets at rates higher than 5 kHz in microfluidics chips and to precisely control their size, making monodisperse emulsions with a coefficient of variation below 0.2%.
+Thanks to the success of the AutoMonoDroplet project, we are now able to automate the production of specific-size droplets at rates higher than 5 kHz in microfluidic chips and precisely control their size, making monodisperse emulsions with a coefficient of variation below 0.2%.

 This is achieved by measuring the droplet size using optical methods and constantly adjusting the droplet diameter by changing flow rates and pressures.
 We are using a fast-response flow controller system (Elveflow) to achieve the best results, thus improving the system’s performance.